Anania-G16/Mini-Git-Implementation/README.md

-# MiniGit-for-DSA-class
+# Mini Git Implementation

+A mini git version control system implemented using core data structures.

+#Features

+Simulates commit, log, branch, checkout, merge branch and diff functionalities.
+Command line interface
+Uses stacks, linked lits and hash tables

-Steps on how to Build and Run the Project on VS code.
+#Steps on how to Build and Run the Project on VS code.

 1. Install CMake